gr3ger/TCGShopNoElectricBill/README.md

 ### Usage
 Install BepInEx 5 from [their github](https://github.com/BepInEx/BepInEx/releases)
-then drop the extracted folder into your game folder and then start the game, it will automatically clear the electric bill whenever the game would normally update the due payments.
+then drop the extracted folder into your game folder.

+When you start the game it will automatically clear the electric bill whenever the game would normally update the due payments.